etorreborre/specs2/README.markdown

 ```
 Then you can generate the User Guide with:
 ```
-sbt testOnly org.specs2.guide.UserGuide -- html
+sbt "testOnly org.specs2.guide.UserGuide -- html html.nostats all"
 ```
 This should create html files in the target/specs2-reports directory.